Commemorative scarabs of Amenhotep III

-During the reign of the ancient Egyptian pharaoh Amenhotep III hundreds of so-called memorial scarabs were issued to commemorate the deeds of the pharaoh.
+The commemorative scarabs of Amenhotep III were issued to commemorate the deeds of the pharaoh during his reign.
 Such scarabs were found in several archaeological sites of the Near East, from Syria to Sudan.
 Over two hundred of them are known to exist in museums and collections around the world.

 Most of the scarabs are made of steatite painted blue or green.
 Their length varies between 4.7 and 11 cm, their width between 7 and 8.9 cm.
 Most of them are pierced for threading.
 On the basis of their inscriptions the scarabs can be divided into five groups (in parentheses the number of scarabs of the type found on several sites):